AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-virtual-machine-management-with-vagrant/README.md

 ## VirtualBox installation

 In most cases, VirtualBox can be easily installed by [downloading the appropriate pre-built package](https://www.virtualbox.org/wiki/Downloads) for your operating system and hardware architecture and following the standard installation procedure as you would any other software.
-This section provides additional guidance for installing VirtualBox, and offers advice to troubleshoot installation problems.

-### VirtualBox installation on Windows

-> :construction: TK-TODO

-### VirtualBox installation on macOS

-> :construction: TK-TODO

-### VirtualBox installation on GNU/Linux

-> :construction: TK-TODO

-### VirtualBox installation on FreeBSD

-> :construction: TK-TODO

-### VirtualBox installation on Solaris

-> :construction: TK-TODO
+The [VirtualBox User Manual §1.5, "Installing Oracle VM VirtualBox and Extension Packs"](https://www.virtualbox.org/manual/UserManual.html#intro-installing) covers general installation procedures, while [Chapter 2: "Installation Details"](https://www.virtualbox.org/manual/UserManual.html#installation) offers specific guidance for each supported Operating System.

 ## Vagrant installation

 In most cases, Vagrant can be easily installed by [downloading the appropriate pre-built package](https://vagrantup.com/downloads.html) for your operating system and hardware architecture and following the standard installation procedure as you would any other software.
-This section provides additional guidance for installing Vagrant, and offers advice to troubleshoot installation problems.

-### Vagrant installation on Windows

-> :construction: TK-TODO

-### Vagrant installation on macOS

-> :construction: TK-TODO

-### Vagrant installation on GNU/Linux

-> :construction: TK-TODO

-### Vagrant installation on FreeBSD

-> :construction: TK-TODO

-### Vagrant installation on Solaris

-> :construction: TK-TODO
+[Vagrant's Installation docs](https://www.vagrantup.com/docs/installation/) offers installation guidance for each supported Operating System.

 # Practice